shahid129/mycar/README.md

 - Image was compressed by [compressor](https://compressor.io/)

+- Google was used to search for ideas about how to use code, but any major help taken is stated in the block of code

 - To better understand the code and a lot of help was taken from

     - [Django documents](https://docs.djangoproject.com/en/4.1/)